wangqian1992511/LeetCode/005 Longest Palindromic Substring/readme.txt

 I always wonder why palindrome should be studied.
 Is it only a practice for beginner of programming?
 I searched the Internet, and it said that palindrome is meaningful in biology (sth about DNA).
 Unfortunately, I never had an experience of learning biology, even during my high school life.
 Haha~~~

+BTW, avoid repeating appending single characters to a string.
+That cost a lot of running time.